shanmukhdatta/Facial_Skin_Diesease/README.md

 Individual model predictions
           │
           ▼
-Test-set accuracy per model
+Validation-set accuracy per model
           │
           ▼
 Normalize accuracies → ensemble weights
           │
           ▼
-Weighted probability average
+Weighted probability average (applied to test-set predictions)
           │
           ▼
-Final class = argmax(probabilities)
+Final class = argmax(probabilities), scored on the held-out test set
 ```

-> **Experimental caution:** the current implementation derives ensemble weights from the same held-out test set used for ensemble evaluation.
-For publication-grade evaluation, ensemble weights should be selected using validation data and the test set should remain untouched until final reporting.
+> Ensemble weights are computed from the validation set only.
+The test set is used exclusively for final scoring and never influences the weights, avoiding data leakage between weight selection and evaluation.

 ---